katbrown97/SorghumYield/README.md

 ## Get Started

 For this section, we will explain what each controller's role is to help you get a general impression of how the app functions.

+**IntroViewController**
+The main functionality of IntroViewController is handling user authentication.

 **PhotoPickerViewController**